 Habitat and Ecology

-It is a species of pine and pine-oak forests at high elevations.
-It is terrestrial, found beneath logs and rocks.
-The species is presumed to reproduce by direct development.
+This species inhabits pine and pine-oak forests at high elevations.
+It is terrestrial and found beneath logs and rocks.
+It is presumed to reproduce by direct development.

 Habitat loss due to small-holder agricultural activities is a threat to this species.
 However it does not appear to be at a scale large enough to completely explain the previous observed declines within the population.

 Red List Status